-Like a tranquil island of booze-laced bliss in the chaos of Central London, Aqua sits high above Oxford Street ready for you to kick back, order a cocktail, and succumb to a sashimi coma.
+Aqua Kyoto – like a tranquil island of booze-laced bliss in the chaos of Central London – sits high above Oxford Street ready for you to kick back, order a cocktail, and succumb to a sashimi coma.

-And there are far worse places to find yourself incapacitated for the evening than the romantically lit roof terrace (which, you might want to know, almost immediately won a place on our list of the best rooftop bars in London) or the moody interior of the Japanese restaurant inside.
+And there are far worse places to find yourself incapacitated for the evening than the romantically lit roof terrace (which, you might want to know, almost immediately won a place on our list of the best rooftop bars in London) or the moody mirrored interior of the Japanese restaurant inside.

 Then come the platters from the sushi and seafood bar, dishing out Scottish salmon and Orkney scallop with smoked daikon and beetroot caviar; mackerel and giant shrimp nigiri; and grilled eel with sweet potato.
 But if the choice is a little too overwhelming (and you’ve been wondering where you can order omakase in London), Anthony has put together a chef’s choice menu of his signature dishes, leaving you to sit back and enjoy the plush surroundings and fine libations.
 And if you really want to push the boat out, Aqua Kyoto is home to one of the best bottomless bunches in London; a generous three-course dining menu paired with a bloody Mary to kick you off, and 90 minutes of unlimited wine, beer, cocktails or Champagne (starting at £75 for the wine and beer).
 And for the night owls?
 Kyoto Nights take place every Wednesday evening, with banquets of exquisite Japanese dishes served alongside free-flowing prosecco and wines while you bop your head to live DJs.

-Speaking of cocktails… Aqua Kyoto lets you sip them around your table, at the theatrical circular bar or on the rooftop terrace, where you’ll laugh haughtily at the teeming masses below you and smugly nurse your Secret Ninja with gin, pear liqueur and orgeat, or The Emperor with whiskey, maraschino and Campari.
+Speaking of cocktails… Aqua Kyoto lets you sip them around your table, at the theatrical circular bar upstairs or on the rooftop terrace, where you’ll smugly nurse your Secret Ninja with gin, pear liqueur and orgeat, or The Emperor with whiskey, maraschino and Campari and laugh haughtily at the teeming masses below you.

 Ironically, of course…

-NOTE: Aqua Kyoto is open for weekday lunch, weekend brunch and dinner Mon-Sat, with the bar open every night.
-You can find out more, and book, HERE.
+NOTE: Aqua Kyoto is open for weekday lunch, weekend brunch and dinner every night (as is the cocktail bar).
+You can find out more, and book a table, HERE.

 Aqua Kyoto | 5th Floor, 240 Regent Street, (entrance on 30 Argyll Street), W1B 3BR